eugenp/tutorials/README.md

 But if we want to, we can invoke the below command from the root of the repository if we want to build the entire repository with only Unit Tests enabled:

-`mvn clean install -Pdefault-first,default-second,default-heavy`
+`mvn clean install -Pdefault`

 or if we want to build the entire repository with Integration Tests enabled, we can do:

-`mvn clean install -Pintegration-lite-first,integration-lite-second,integration-heavy`
+`mvn clean install -Pintegration`

-Analogously, for the JDK9 and above projects the commands are:
+Analogously, for the JDK8 projects the commands are:

-`mvn clean install -Pdefault-jdk9-and-above`
+`mvn clean install -Pdefault-jdk8`

 and

-`mvn clean install -Pintegration-jdk9-and-above`
+`mvn clean install -Pintegration-jdk8`

 Building a single module
 ====================